MicrosoftDocs/powerbi-docs/powerbi-docs/service-template-apps-overview.md

 1. Build a report in Power BI Desktop.
 Use parameters so you can save it as a file other people can use.

 1. Create a workspace for your template app in your tenant on the Power BI service (app.powerbi.com).
+You Power BI admin needs to grant you [permissions to create template apps](service-admin-portal.md#template-apps-settings-preview).

 1. Import your .pbix file and add content such as a dashboard to your app.